 Progressive is very popular due to its flexible coverage options and the variety of discounts that it offers.
 The company reduces your rates for insuring multiple vehicles or multiple drivers and provides loyalty discounts for long-time customers.

 GEICO: Best Overall

 GEICO was ranked as the best overall insurance provider by our auto insurance experts.
 The company earned the top score of any company that we reviewed.
-In addition to receiving a 9.5 out of 10.0 overall rating, GEICO earned an identical score in the industry reputation category.
-The insurer also received a 9.0 for coverage, cost, and customer experience.
+In addition to receiving a 9.1 out of 10.0 overall rating, GEICO earned a high rating of 9.8 in the industry reputation category.
+The insurer also received an 8.5 for coverage, 9.4 for cost, and 9.0 for customer experience.

 GEICO is known for offering flexible coverage and excellent pricing.
 The company received an A++ in financial strength from AM Best.
 GEICO even offers mechanical breakdown coverage and rideshare insurance.

 The Detroit Bureau collects data from every major car insurance provider to formulate rankings of the best insurers.
 Our in-depth rating system takes into account market share, coverage, pricing, customer satisfaction, and ratings from industry experts.
 Each insurer is given a weighted score in four categories, as well as an overall score out of 10.0.

 We recommend auto insurance companies based on these rankings, but we also encourage you to perform your own research and compare quotes to find the best coverage.